realjenius/realjenius.com/content/post/personal/paperless-ngx.md

 * Over time, refine and improve the various matching rules for tags, document types, and correspondents

 The only subtle revision I make is that I organize my physical documents by year, and I keep a filing box in my basement for every year (2017, 2018, 2019, 2020, 2021, 2022), and I start collecting the current year (2023) next to my scanner.
 When the year transitions, I take the box down, and start a new one, and shred the oldest.

+## Summary

+Overall this has been an excellent experience to take back control over my own documents, refine my process for filing, and drop some cloud hosting costs for a product I no longer believed in.
+I highly recommend others explore it, and if there is interest, I'll definitely spend more time showing how to set this up with TrueNas Scale so that it has all the desired bells and whistles.

+That said, this didn't completely replace my use of Evernote.
+I also used it for journaling, research documents, recipe tracking, and more.
+Each of these got some attention too, so i hope to spend more time talking about replacements in those spaces in the coming days.